diez/diez/README.md

  - `yarn fix` - lint and automatically fix any automatically fixable lint issues found.
  - `yarn test` - run unit/integration tests.
  - `yarn health` - run tests and lint code with machine-readable outputs for CI.

+## Running the playground project

+ - Navigate to [examples/playground/](examples/playground) and run `yarn serve`.
+This will bring up the demo server.
+ - iOS:
+   - Open the XCode workspace at [examples/playground/ios/HelloMyStateBag.xcworkspace](examples/playground/ios/HelloMyStateBag.xcworkspace) in Xcode.
+   - Run `pod install` if you have not already done so.
+   - Run `HelloMyStateBag` in an available simulator with `Cmd + R` in Xcode.
+To run on a device, modify `Diez.plist` to point to your LAN IP while on the same Wifi network as your development machine.
+ - Android:
+   - Open the Android Studio project at [examples/playground/android](examples/playground/android).
+   - Run `HelloMyStateBag` in an available simulator with `Ctrl + R` in Android Studio.
+Note that the `settings.xml` in the `Diez` module is preconfigured for AVD emulators, which simulate localhost URLs at the IP `10.0.2.2`.
+If you are using a different emulator, you may need to use a different URL.
+To run on a device, modify `settings.xml` to point to your LAN IP while on the same Wifi network as your development machine.

 ## Monorepo commands